Ifechukwudaniel/Oracles/Inbound-Oracles/Push/README.md

 # 🏗 Push Oracle Demo

-This is a simple tutorial that explains a push oracle this demo is made with scaffold eth so we recommend that you are a bit familiar with scaffold eth 2 and solidity
+This is a simple tutorial that explains a push oracle this demo is made with scaffold eth 2.
+So we recommend that you are a bit familiar with scaffold eth 2 and solidity

 ## Requirements

 Before you begin, you need to install the following tools: